mdlincoln/mdlincoln.github.io/_posts/2018-03-26-best-practices-for-using-google-sheets-in-your-data-project.md

 And I will be happy to leave them behind once our new production system is up and running.

 However, they are the right tool for the ad hoc jobs that we need to run _right now_ as we prepared to finally migrate these data into a "real" database.
-By combining easy iteration with just the right amount of data validation and formatting tools, and using flexible approach to data reshaping that favors the editor workflow first and the data science workflow second, we got 90% of the user interface we needed with only 10% of the work of building one from scratch.
+By combining easy iteration with just the right amount of data validation and formatting tools, and using a flexible approach to data reshaping that favors the editor workflow first and the data science workflow second, we got 90% of the user interface we needed with only 10% of the work of building one from scratch.